 3. Always use flight comparison websites

 Always, always, always start your search with a flight comparison site like Skyscanner or Kayak.
-These sites will help you find the best airline, dates and routes and then I delete my browsing history and book directly through the airline.
+These sites will help you find the cheapest flights as well as the best airline, dates and routes.
+I then delete my browsing history and book directly through the airline.

 4. Don’t dismiss travel retailers

 I used to work for Flight Centre (this is in no way sponsored or endorsed or anything) so I can honestly say that sometimes (not always!) the travel consultants can find a cheaper deal than you could online.
 This only applies to long-haul flights or multi-destinations so it’s worth sending through an enquiry if you’re travelling long-haul.
 If you’re just booking a cheap flight within Europe then don’t bother as they won’t be any cheaper.

 Amar from Gap Year Escape also suggests using a company like STA in his post How to Find Cheap Flights.
 If you’re a youngster then use your age to your advantage and use a travel retailer that specialises in discounted youth flights.